 Ditched May 7, 1942

 Built by Douglas.
-Assigned to the US Navy (USN) to the USS Lexington (CV-2) to squadron VS-2.
+Assigned to the U. S. Navy (USN) as SBD-3 Dauntless bureau number 4531.
+Assigned to the USS Lexington (CV-2) to squadron VS-2.
 No known nickname or nose art.

 On May 7, 1942 took off from USS Lexington CV-2 on a bombing mission against the Shoho.
 Damaged after the attack, ditched in the lagoon at the western end on Rossel Island (Yela).
 The crew survived the crash.